Rebirth (Jennifer Lopez album): Commercial performance

+North America

 In the United States, Rebirth performed moderately.
 It debuted at number two on the US Billboard 200 with first-week sales of 261,000 copies.
 This was below This Is Me...
 Then, which sold 314,000 copies in its opening week.
 The following week, the album dropped to number four, with sales of 87,000 copies.
 During its third week on the chart, Rebirth fell to number seven, selling 60,000 copies, bringing its total after three weeks to 408,000.
-It slipped to number twenty the following week with sales of 27,000 copies.
+It slipped to number twenty in the following weeks with sales of 27,000 copies.
 On April 14, 2005, Rebirth was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over one million copies.
 By June 2005, the album had fallen out of the chart's top 100.
 As of July 24, 2020 the album has sold 746,000 copies in the US, according to Nielsen Music/MRC Data.

 Rebirth entered the Canadian Albums Chart at number two, selling 19,700 copies.
 It was eventually certified platinum by Music Canada, marking shipments of 100,000 copies.
 It reached number eight on the UK Albums Chart, selling 41,000 copies during its first week.
 It had sold over 124,000 copies by the year's end, and was certified gold.

+Elsewhere

+Globally, the album topped the charts in Switzerland and the Netherlands, as well as the European album chart, and reached the top ten in Argentina, Australia, Austria, Belgium, France, Germany, Greece, Hungary, Italy and Taiwan, top twenty in Denmark, Finland, Mexico and Portugal and top thirty in New Zealand and Norway.